 New hybrids are changing the poinsettia world

-Today, December 12, is National Poinsettia Day; a day set aside to honor the plant that has become the symbol of an American holiday tradition.
-And while not everyone’s a fan, it’s hard not to revel in the species’ growing popularity.
+December 12 is National Poinsettia Day.
+That is to say, the day set aside to honor a plant that has become synonymous with the holiday season.
+And while not everyone’s a fan, it’s hard not to marvel at the species’ growing popularity.
 Poinsettias have come a long way since they were first introduced to the United States by Joel Roberts Poinsett.
 In his day, they were celebrated for their brilliant red color.
 These days, they come in every shade of white, pink, orange and even blue.

-While they’re now commonplace in the United States, poinsettias (Euphorbia pulcherrima) are actually native to the tropical forests of southern Mexico.
-In their natural habitat, poinsettias are sprawling and vine-like, often taking the form of shrubs or small trees.
-They bloom in late fall after the end of the rainy season.
+While they are now commonplace in the United States, poinsettias (Euphorbia pulcherrima) are actually native to Mexico.
+In their natural habitat, they thrive in the moist, humid environments of the tropical forest.
+Unlike today’s compact varieties, native poinsettias are sprawling and vine-like.
+And they often develop into a shrub or small tree.

 Wild poinsettia, Euphorbia pulcherrima

-Due to their bright red color, poinsettias have been a favorite at Christmas in Mexico since the mid 1600s.
-But in the United States, the plants were virtually unheard of until the early 1800s.
-This is when Poinsett, who was the first U.S. ambassador to Mexico and an amateur botanist, stumbled upon some while stationed in the country.
+Due to their bright red color, poinsettias have been a part of Christmas in Mexico since the mid 1600s.
+But in the U. S., the plants were virtually unheard of until the early 1800s.
+This is when Poinsett, the first U.S. ambassador to Mexico and an amateur botanist, stumbled upon some while stationed in the country.

-Poinsett was so struck by the unusual-looking species that he began collecting cuttings and sending them back to his family in South Carolina.
-When he returned home, Poinsett started propagating his own plants.
-Then he introduced them to botanical gardens and nurseries throughout America.
+Poinsett was so struck by the remarkable species that he began collecting cuttings and sending them home to his family in South Carolina.
+When he later returned, he started propagating his own.
+In time, he began introducing them to gardens and nurseries throughout America.

 The fluorescent ‘Luv U Pink’

-As it grew in popularity due mainly to efforts by Poinsett, the species became known in the United States as the ‘Mexican Fire Plant.’
-The plant’s scarlet, star-shaped leaves and winter-blooming properties made it a colorful addition to holiday households.
-Following Poinsett’s death, the plant was renamed Poinsettia in honor of its discoverer.
+As they grew in popularity, poinsettias became known as the ‘Mexican Fire Plant.’
+Their scarlet, star-shaped leaves and winter blooms made them a colorful addition to holiday households.
+The plant was eventually renamed poinsettia in honor of its discoverer.

 The leaf is the flower

-Although they look like flowers, poinsettias’ bright red ‘blooms’ are in fact modified leaves called bracts.
+Although they look like flowers, poinsettias’ bright red ‘petals’ are in fact modified leaves.
 The plant’s actual flowers are the tiny cluster of yellow spheres in the poinsettia’s center.
 In order to produce the colorful bracts, poinsettias require a daily diet of at least 12 hours of darkness followed by a period of bright sun.
 This is a long process undertaken by the grower.

 The yellow spheres in the center are the flowers

-During the 1800s, the poinsettia remained pretty much a greenhouse curiosity.
+During the 1800s, poinsettias remained pretty much a greenhouse curiosity.
 It wasn’t until the early 1900s that additional colors were discovered.
 Then in the 1960s, the introduction of more compact varieties led to mass production and marketing of the holiday ‘flower.’

 Today in addition to the traditional red, you can now find poinsettias in every shade of salmon, pink, yellow, orange and white.
 Still other varieties are marbled or striped.
 And there are more than 100 new cultivars in development.

 One of the best places to view the new varieties is the U.S. Botanic Garden, located just off the grounds of the U.S. Capitol.
-There are magnificent displays of the tropical plants arranged by color in the entry foyer (part of the DC Landmarks Display) and there are native Mexican ones growing wild in the Garden’s tropical forest.
+There are many different types grouped by color in the entry foyer (part of the DC Landmarks Display) and there are Mexican species growing wild in the garden’s central tropical forest.
 But the real surprise is reserved for the back of the garden.
-There, in a sun-splashed hall are around 50 unusual varieties, part of the U.S. Botanic Garden’s own collection.
+There, in a sun-splashed hall by the restrooms around 50 unusual varieties are on display, part of the U.S. Botanic Garden’s own collection.

 Following are some of the standouts from this year’s 2018 exhibit.